TL;DR

 This option is only available to a select group of sellers.
 Facebook has been rolling this out since 2022.

-Instead of connecting Marketplace to your personal account or Shop, you’ll be strutting your stuff on Marketplace as your business.
+Instead of connecting Marketplace to your personal account or Shop, you’ll be listing your items on Marketplace as your business.
 It’s like giving your business its own special spotlight.

 How to advertise on Facebook Marketplace